- Search The Registry

 i u é ó ë are +ATR, e o a are the −ATR analogues of é ó ë.
 For example,

 'You (plural) hit.'

 There are no ATR analogs of the high vowels I u.
-They trigger +ATR harmony in suffixes when they occur in the root, but in a suffix, they may be transparent to vowel harmony.
+They trigger +ATR harmony in suffixes when they occur in the root, but they may be transparent to vowel harmony in a suffix.
 The vowels of some suffixes or enclitics do not harmonize with preceding vowels.
-In most cases, following vowels coordinate with them.
+In most cases, the following vowels coordinate with them.
 They reset the connection as if they were separate words.
 However, when a suffix/clitic contains a high vowel +ATR that occurs after a −ATR root, any other suffixes harmonize with the root.
 The +ATR suffix/clitic is "transparent" to vowel harmony.
 An example is the negative -u- in,

 'I did not begin them there.'

 where harmony would predict *door-u-më-léén-fë.
 I or U behave as if they are their ATR analogs.
 Authors differ in whether they indicate vowel harmony in writing and whether they write clitics as separate words.